 A head office user can move registered members from one branch to other.

 The user level entries done in a specific branch by a specific branch user are not visible to the users of only that branch.
 For example if there are two branches Delhi & Bombay, then if the admission clerk of Delhi Branch adds a new school to the list of schools, then there is no point of this Delhi school to be listed for the Bombay branch user.
 So he entry made by Delhi branch is visible only to the Delhi branch.

 The Super Administrator can access a Administrator Settings Dashboard where he can make settings that will effect the general functioning of the system.

-Whether the Fee receipt should be acknowledged with and SMS or not can also be set as a basic systeme setting.
+Whether the Fee receipt should be acknowledged with and SMS or not can also be set as a basic system setting.

-The default number of books issued to a member in library and the number of days after which the fine will be applicable etc can all be preset as settings parameters of ECAS.
+The default number of books issued to a member in library and the number of days after which the fine will be applicable etc can all be present as settings parameters of ECAS.